rhaiscript/book/src/language/logic.md

 ### Comparing different types (or custom types without the operator function defined) defaults to `false`

-Comparing two values of _different_ data types, or with [custom types], defaults to `false` unless the appropriate operator functions have been registered.
+Comparing two values of _different_ data types defaults to `false` unless the appropriate operator functions have been registered.

 The exception is `!=` (not equals) which defaults to `true`.
 This is in line with intuition.